gauriwagh05/Pizza-Place-Sales-Analysis-/README.md

 # Pizza-Place-Sales-Analysis-
-Pizza sales analysis using Power BI &amp; Excel to uncover revenue trends, best-selling pizzas, and order patterns.
+This project analyzes pizza sales data to understand revenue trends, identify top-selling pizzas, and uncover customer ordering patterns.
+The goal is to provide actionable insights for business decisions and improve sales strategy using data analysis and visualization tools.